igscl/thelaserproject/README.md

 - Get the vertebrae data of a selected vertebrae input by menu navigation
 - If a selection of vertebrae was made, see a cool animation
 - Navigate using cool sounds
-- See a splash screen a check for hidden features
+- See a splash screen... check for hidden features!